-Setting with which an access point can process both the "WPA" and the "WPA2" type of authentication.
+Setting with which an access point can process both the "WPA" as well as the "WPA2" type of authentication.
 This is necessary when the access point communicates with different clients, some using "WPA" and others "WPA2".
-The same encryption method is set on the clients
+The same encryption method is set on the clients iPCF authentication